• Skip to main content

 • Because of their high oil content, you should always store raw pecans in the refrigerator or freezer to prevent them from turning rancid.
 Properly packaged, they will keep in the freezer for up to two years.

-• Depending on your food processor’s age, size, and strength, it may take you slightly longer or less time to make this recipe.
+• Depending on your food processor’s age, size, and strength, making this recipe may take you slightly longer or less time.

 • Also, depending on the variety and age of the pecans you use, your butter may be thicker or thinner after processing.
 It will thicken after it is refrigerated.